 Watering Snake Plants After Repotting

-After you repot a snake plant, water it into it’s new container by thoroughly wetting the new soil.
-From this point on, following a typical snake plant watering schedule.
+After you repot a snake plant, water it into its new container by thoroughly wetting the new soil.
+From this point on, follow a typical snake plant watering schedule.

 Snake plants typically experience problems with overwatering rather than underwatering, but they can suffer from either.

-Signs of overwatering include rotting leaves or roots.
-If the roots become rotten, the plant’s has a hard time taking in water and oxygen, which can lead to yellow leaves or discolored spots.
+Signs of overwatering include rotting leaves or roots, drooping, flopping, and yellowing leaves.
+If the roots become rotten, the plant has a hard time taking in water and oxygen, which can lead to yellow leaves or discolored spots.

 Underwatering snake plants may lead them to develop brown, crispy leaf tips.